UnterrainerInformatik/InputStateManager/README.md

 # ![Icon](https://github.com/UnterrainerInformatik/InputStateManager/raw/master/icon.png)InputStateManager

-This is a helper class for MonoGame useful for querying keyboard, mouse, touch and gamepad inputs.
+This is a PCL library for MonoGame useful for querying keyboard, mouse, touch and gamepad inputs.

 Currently it provides convenience-methods in a fluent manner for: